 + Quickest production time

-+ Long-lasting with may options
++ Long-lasting with many options

 + Light weight for easy installation